Top trends in governance, risk and compliance

-Over the past year, companies across industries have navigated diversity, equity and inclusion issues, managed intensifying cyber risk, and operated in a business environment that's increasingly remote and increasingly focused on stakeholder capitalism.
-This has put a heightened focus on governance, risk and compliance (GRC).
+Companies today face more change than ever before: new priorities in diversity, equity and inclusion, intensifying cyber risk and increasingly remote business environments that emphasize stakeholder capitalism.
+This has put a heightened focus on governance, risk and compliance (GRC) and the trends in compliance organizational structures that support it.
 How have companies – and their boards – been managing it all?

 "We see some real change happening.
-It's not just that organizations are making a big commitment to equity and inclusion, but that it's actually making its way into meaningful processes and being monitored," said Dan Zitting, who serves as Chief Product and Strategy Officer for Galvanize, a leading SaaS GRC software provider that is now part of Diligent.
+It's not just that organizations are making a big commitment to equity and inclusion, but that it's actually making its way into meaningful processes and being monitored," said Dan Zitting, who serves as Chief Product Strategy Officer at Diligent.

-Dyke Debrie, Managing Director for Steele – a leading ethics and compliance software provider recently acquired by Diligent – articulated the technology aspect to this shift.
-"Digital transformation has really accelerated everything," he said, from the way organizations communicate with employees, to how they do business with third parties, to the digitization of systems needed to support all operations.
+Dyke Debrie, former Managing Director at Diligent, articulated the technology aspect to this shift.
+"Digital transformation has really accelerated everything," he said, from the way organizations communicate with employees, to how they do business with third parties, to the digitization of systems needed to support all operations, including modern GRC technology.

-Diligent convened an expert virtual panel, "The Future of GRC," moderated by Vice President of Product Marketing Brittany Clark, to discuss the top GRC trends for 2021 and implications for boards, directors and executives.
+Diligent convened an expert virtual panel, "The Future of GRC," moderated by Vice President of Product Marketing Brittany Clark, to discuss the GRC best practices and trends that began in 2021 and their future implications for boards, directors and executives.
 Highlights follow.

 An Expanding Risk Landscape, With Heightened Scrutiny

 Internally, companies are increasing their focus in areas such as vendor selection and vendor risk management, Zitting said.
-They are also beginning to audit carbon usage across the organization and supply chain.
-Debrie noted that externally, the risk landscape has expanded to include new areas of fraud like the risk of business disruption, which the pandemic brought front and center.
+They are also beginning to audit carbon usage across the organization and supply chain, including a focus on carbon offsetting.
+Debrie noted that externally, the risk landscape has expanded to include new areas of fraud like the risk of business disruption, which the COVID-19 pandemic brought front and center.

 It's vital to give employees the channels and confidence to speak up if they see something, Debrie said.
 Regulators are intensifying their attention.
 The European Union recently issued a new directive on whistleblowing, and a draft directive on managing corporate due diligence is scheduled to take effect in 2023.

-Zeke Ward, founder of regulatory consulting firm North Star Compliance, predicts the draft directive on corporate diligence will cause a "a sea change."
+Zeke Ward, founder of regulatory consulting firm North Star Compliance, predicts the draft directive on corporate diligence will cause a "sea change."

 "This is going to be looking at how companies operate, right from the very beginning of their activities and their value chains through to how they sell their products," Ward said.
 "Companies are going to have to map out those chains and really begin to understand not only who they're doing business with directly but indirectly as well."